Top BIM Software Tools in 2023

 - Search results are accurate and the database is impressively large

-- The resource in question is accessible and user-friendly
+- Resource is accessible and user-friendly

 Shortcomings:

-- A sign up is required before any download
+- Registration is required before any download

 - Since BIMobject is a free platform for BIM models, all of its contents are free of charge and require nothing but user registration to start using any of the objects.